UMAprotocol/UMIPs/UMIPs/omnibus_3_priceids.md

 ## MARKETS & DATA SOURCES

-Markets: Binance and Coinbase-Pro
+Markets: Binance, Sushiswap, and Coinbase-Pro

 * Binance: [BAND/USDT](https://api.cryptowat.ch/markets/binance/bandusdt/price)
 * Coinbase Pro: [BAND/USD](https://api.cryptowat.ch/markets/coinbase-pro/bandusd/price)
 * Sushi: [BAND/WETH](https://analytics.sushi.com/pairs/0xa75f7c2f025f470355515482bde9efa8153536a8)

 How often is the provided price updated?
   - For Cryptowatch, the lower bound on the price update frequency is a minute.
   - For Sushiswap, the price is updated with every Ethereum block (~15 seconds per block)

 Provide recommended endpoints to query for historical prices from each market listed.